steng2000/vertxExperiment/README.md

 ```
 Vertx default resource path to webroot which usually means you need
   webroot and its artifacts in the filesystem.
-  Moving the webroot to where I do "vertx run" was able to obtain the resources.
+  Moving the webroot to where I do "vertx run" resolved teh missing webroot resources.
 ```
 <b> java -jar </b>
 ```
   The jar file could contain the resource that matches classpath,
-  If we have have webroot resources included in the jar then it
+  If we have webroot resources included in the jar then it
-  should be able to find them. web-example do not include them.
+  should be able to find them. web-example do not include them in their pom.
-  Modify pom to add the additional resources should make it possilbe
+  Modify pom adding the additional resources make it possilbe for verticles
-  for verticle to obtain the resources.
+  to obtain the webroot resources.
 Modfication below detail what was done.
 ```
 <b> IDE (eclipse)</b>
 ```